You are welcome. Since my husband's passing I'd gotten behind in my movie and book reviews. But if you stick…

 Oftentimes, we find ourselves bound within the parameters of someone else’s definition of our purpose.
 Sometimes, so they can live their lives, vicariously, through us.
 Other times, this definition comes from an earnest heart that means well but does not possess the discernment to, honestly, know what your purpose is.
 (I Samuel 16: 7) Finally, there are those who aspire to define your purpose, simply, to put you on the right path to your destiny.
-This is done out of the personal experience, or by being led by the Holy Spirit.
+This is done out of their personal experience, or by being led by the Holy Spirit.

 However, we complicate our trip down Destiny Lane, by not submitting to God’s providence.
 We trust in ourselves and others more than Him.
-That is why we find ourselves on jobs that make and keep us miserable.
+That is why we find ourselves in jobs that make and keep us miserable.
 In unhappy relationships and sometimes just totally miserable in life.
 Yet, the scriptures teach us…Trust in the Lord with all your heart, And lean not on your own understanding; In all your ways acknowledge Him, And He shall direct your paths.
 (Proverbs 3:5-6 NKJV)

 There must be purpose in all you do.